Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 <table>
   <tr>
     <td width="50%">
-      <p>In short, compared to 4:4 East adjust, 4:4 CW adjust overcomplicates
+      <p>Compared to 4:4 East adjust, 4:4 CW adjust overcomplicates the
-      the mechanic:</p>
+      mechanic:</p>
       <ul>
-        <li>It requires players look at more things than is necessary</li>
+        <li>It requires players look at more things than is necessary.</li>
         <li>It makes 4-6 players adjust for something that can be resolved with
         just one player adjusting.</li>
       </ul>